 Terms such as point-of-sale (POS), retail, eCommerce, and omnichannel frameworks have become increasingly synonymous with enhanced customer experiences.
-Today, retailers are looking for comprehensive solutions that integrate their brick-and-mortar stores with their webstore — without having the need to manage multiple databases at the same time.
-Retailers are already realizing the benefits of such integrations, however there still remain certain perceived limitations and challenges.
+Today, retailers are looking for comprehensive solutions that integrate their brick-and-mortar stores with their website — without having the need to manage multiple databases at the same time.
+Retailers are already realizing the benefits of such integrations, however, there still remain certain perceived limitations and challenges.

 - Traditional systems: Retailers are still working on legacy systems and data stores.
 Often there is one solution for eCommerce and a completely different solution for in-store POS.

-- Absence of architectural perspective: Firms often lack the vision of technological system landscape.
+- An absence of architectural perspective: Firms often lack the vision of technological system landscape.
 Businesses wrongfully end up investing in conflicting initiatives without a potent roadmap of the future.

 The Technological Framework

-The first step is to build a solid foundation on information, processes, and systems.
-One of the primary uses of integration is to gather information and create a holistic view of sales orders, inventory, products and services, as well as customers.
-It not only creates data integration but also strings together intelligence to provide high quality response to various departments including customer service and engagement.
-Integration platforms also allow the IT departments to minimize the complexity issues associated with traditional systems to establish common interfaces — reducing time-to-market, maintenance costs, and other aspects of your business.
+The first step is to build a solid foundation for information, processes, and systems.
+One of the primary uses of integration is to gather information and create a holistic view of sales orders, inventory, products, and services, as well as customers.
+It not only creates data integration but also strings together intelligence to provide a high-quality response to various departments including customer service and engagement.
+Integration platforms also allow the IT departments to minimize the complex issues associated with traditional systems to establish common interfaces — reducing time-to-market, maintenance costs, and other aspects of your business.

 Having a sound integration set up leads to streamlining processes across multiple channels, including social media platforms, to provide personalized services to each customer.